 VFX Pipeline Consolidation.

-A VFX studio running on ShotGrid, spreadsheets, email, Slack, and a whiteboard with thumbnail printouts taped to it.
-Coordinators were the manual integration layer.
-New hires took two weeks to ramp because the institutional knowledge lived in five places at once.
-I've worked inside this stack.
-I knew exactly what to fix.
+A VFX studio running on ShotGrid, spreadsheets, email, and Slack.
+Coordinators were the integration layer.
+New hires took two weeks to ramp because institutional knowledge lived in five places.
+Background inside the stack made the failure modes legible from day one.

 4 → 1Platforms unified